sabre-io/sabre.io/source/event/promise.md

 Our next example does two things:

-1. Deletes a resource with `DELETE`.
+1. Deletes a resource with `DELETE`,
 2. Re-creates the resource with `PUT`.

 This operation has to be done in this exact order, because the `PUT` relies